nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 ---

 ## Visit Bend, OR
-Bend is a beautiful city in central Oregon with a huge variety of epic landscapes including numerous waterfalls, cascade mountains, caves, volcanoes, and unique rock formations.
-We worked with Visit Bend to explore and capture the natural beauty and adventure opportunities in Bend and it's sorrounding.
+end is a beautiful city in central Oregon with a huge variety of epic landscapes including numerous waterfalls, cascade mountains, caves, volcanoes, and unique rock formations.
+We worked with [Visit Bend](https://www.visitbend.com) to capture the natural beauty and adventure opportunities in Bend and it's surrounding.

 {% include gallery id="gallery_bend" caption="" %}